Don’t Leave Still Water in Pipes

 You can use a heating pad, warm washcloth, hair dryer or a space heater.
 Or call a plumber as soon as possible to handle it.

-Why Do Frozen Pipes Burst?
+Why Do Pipes Burst When Frozen?

-If there’s still water in a pipe, it’s much more likely to freeze.
-When water freezes, it expands.
 If the pipe has high water pressure or a large amount of water, there will be too much ice for the pipe, causing the pipe to break or burst.

 These are the things that you need to do when a frozen pipe bursts.
 There’s no need to panic when it happens at your home or apartment.
 Just make sure you have the contact details of a reliable plumber or water damage professional like Jenkins Restorations ready for emergency situations such as this.